After dominating the eCommerce payment space, PayPal has set its sights on in-person payments with a mobile card reader called PayPal Here.

 PayPal Here accepts payments from Visa, Mastercard, Maestro and American Express (Amex).
 For transactions up to £30, customers can use contactless payments (as long as they have a contactless debit card or credit card).
 It will also accept payments from NFC payment services like Google Pay (formerly Android Pay), Apple Pay and Samsung Pay.
 Finally, you can manually enter the card number into the app and swipe the magnetic strip, although these payment methods incur additional charges.

 It’s also worth highlighting that PayPal acquired the competing credit card and debit card reader iZettle in 2018 for $2.2 billion.
 Despite the buy-out, PayPal continues to offer both products simultaneously.

 All card readers offer products on top of their basic card reader and PayPal is no different.
 I’ve recapped the main ones below.

 - Card Reader Accessories: PayPal sells the usual range of credit/debit card reader stands, bluetooth receipt printers and an innovative range of protective cases and carriers.

 - POS Systems: To stay attractive to larger businesses, PayPal offers an all-in-one POS system called POStoGo.
 It’s a really impressive system, although it’s substantially more expensive than competing products.

 - Bouncepad: The Bouncepad is PayPal’s iPad stand.
 It basically fixes an iPad to a ball joint, allowing you to flip it over so it’s facing customers.
 It’s handy for demoing products, reception desks and that sort of thing.

 PayPal offers all the basic stuff like card reader stands and all-in-one POS systems, which is great for mainstream customers.
-While the specialised products like the black cab kit are impressive, they provide absolutely no value to 99% of customers.

 Is the PayPal Here reader easy to use?